Logic Pro 9 New Features

 - Creating new groove templates

-(Music playing) Hi!
-I am Damian Allen.
-In the following lessons I'll take you to through the core new features in Logic Studio focusing on its flagship product, Logic Pro 9.
-Before you dive into individual topics, take a look at a What's New video that most closely matches your background.
-If you are a guitarist, that's What's New for Guitarists, if you play keyboards, What's New for Keyboard Players, and if you're an audio engineer or recording musician, check out What's New for Engineers.
+(upbeat music) - [Voiceover] Hi, I'm Damian Allen.
+In the following lessons, I'll take you through the core new features in Logic Studio, focusing on its flagship product, Logic Pro 9.
+Before you dive into individual topics, take a look at the What's New video that most closely matches your background.
+If you're a guitarist, that's What's New for Guitarists, if you play keyboards, What's New for Keyboard Players, and if you're an audio engineer or recording musician, check out What's New for Engineers.

-Then dive right into lessons to discover what turns out to be a fairly spectacular step forward for Logic Studio.
+Then, dive right into the lessons to discover what turns out to be a fairly spectacular step forward for Logic Studio.

 Logic Pro X Essential Training1,135,619 Views